Implementing A/B Test for Search

 Fig. A snapshot of the sub-search clients on the Search Clients screen.

 Each sub-client is a test variant.
-When you open a sub-search client for editing, only the only Relevancy tab is open for configuration.
+When you open a sub-search client for editing, only the Relevancy tab is available for configuration.

 Fig. A snapshot of the editable tabs in a sub-search client.